grfreche/grfreche.github.io/signal_processing.md

 permalink: /signal_processing/
 ---

-In Fall 2016, I was instructor at Georgia Tech, teaching ECE 3084 - Signals and systems.
+In Fall 2016, I was an instructor at Georgia Tech, teaching ECE 3084 - Signals and systems.
 This series of documents is inspired by the classes that I gave then.

 # Analog signals